Birmingham Museum of Art: African art

-The museum's growing collection of nearly 2,000 objects is derived from the major culture groups of sub-Saharan Africa and dates from the 12th century to the present.
+The museum's collection of nearly 2,000 objects of African art is derived from the major culture groups of sub-Saharan Africa and dates from the 12th century to the present.
 The collection features figure sculpture, masks, ritual objects, furniture and household and utilitarian objects, textiles, ceramics and metal arts, with an Egyptian false door, Yoruba mask, Benin bronze hip pendant, and a divination portrait of a king from Dahomey.

 American art

-Spanning the late 18th through mid-20th century, the museum's collection of American painting, sculpture, works on paper, and decorative arts features paintings by Gilbert Stuart, Childe Hassam, and Georgia O'Keeffe; sculptures by Hiram Powers and Frederic Remington; and important decorative pieces by Tiffany Studios and Frank Lloyd Wright.
-Considered one of the three most important American landscape paintings, the museum's Looking Down Yosemite Valley, California (1865) by Bierstadt was chosen by the National Endowment for the Humanities as one of 40 American masterpieces that best depict the people, places, and events that have shaped America and tell its story.
+Spanning the late 18th through mid-20th century, the museum's collection of American painting, sculpture, works on paper, and decorative arts features paintings by Gilbert Stuart, Childe Hassam, and Georgia O'Keeffe; sculptures by Hiram Powers and Frederic Remington; and decorative pieces by Tiffany Studios and Frank Lloyd Wright.
+The museum's Looking Down Yosemite Valley, California (1865) by Bierstadt was chosen by the National Endowment for the Humanities as one of 40 American masterpieces that best depict the people, places, and events that have shaped America and tell its story.

 Art of Alabama

 Since opening in 1951, the Birmingham Museum of Art has collected and exhibited the art of Alabama.
 Among the earliest works to enter the collection were paintings by significant Alabama artists including the miniaturist Hannah Elliott and the landscapist Carrie Hill.
-Throughout its history, the museum has continued its commitment to the arts of Alabama.
-In 1995, it organized Made in Alabama, an exhibition of art made within the state during the 19th century.
+In 1995, the museum organized Made in Alabama, an exhibition of art made within the state during the 19th century.
 In addition to collecting the works of academically trained native artists, the museum has built a collection of folk art, including painting, sculpture, quilts, and pottery.

 Asian art

 The museum's Asian art collection started with a gift of Chinese textiles in 1951, and now has over 4,000 objects.
 The collection hails from China, Korea, Japan, India, and Southeast Asia, featuring a collection of Vietnamese ceramics, Buddhist and Hindu art, lacquer ware, ceramics, paintings, prints, and sculpture.
 Highlights include a rare Ming dynasty temple wall and Tang dynasty tomb figures from China; Jomon period pottery from Japan; and contemporary works such as The Grand Residence, considered by Chinese painter Wu Guanzhong among his most important works.
 Also, on long-term loan from The Smithsonian Institution is the Vetlesen Jade Collection of 16th to 19th-century pieces, one of the most important jade collections in the US.
-The museum has the only gallery for Korean art in the Southeast.